CartoDB/dataservices-api/doc/geocoding_functions.md

 ### cdb_geocode_namedplace_point(_city_name text, country_name text_)

-Geocodes city names, and country names, into point data.
+Geocodes the text name of a city for a specified country into a named place point geometry.

 #### Arguments